samanta-scratch/IMDB-Movie-Review-Classification/README.md

 ### Accuracy and Loss Curve
 ![image](https://user-images.githubusercontent.com/113231185/213908496-e3b22717-dc0b-4bad-81b5-0eb326b41089.png)

+## Conclusions
+- Gaining some insights, how Convolutional neural network(CNN) can be used in context of NLP
+- CNN can also be implemented for other NLP tasks like machine translation, Sentiment Classification , Relation Classification , Textual Summarization, Answer Selection etc.

 ## 👋Contributing

 Pull requests are welcome.
 For major changes, please open an issue first